 Percentage of ad spend:

 An hourly rate is a simple, straightforward pricing policy, which makes it easy to budget and calculate your monthly costs.
 Paying an hourly rate such as £50, with a set amount of hours per month, you know exactly how much you’re spending on PPC management every single month.
 With an hourly charge, you don’t have to worry about being tied into long term contracts, and you also have control over how much you spend on PPC Management.
-If you hire a PPC agency that makes the most of latest advancements , they will go the extra mile to ensure you get the most out of the time you pay for.
+If you hire a PPC agency that makes the most of the latest advancements, they will go the extra mile to ensure you get the most out of the time you pay for.
 Modern systems and innovations like Google’s machine learning and automation processes, for example, can save a huge amount of time, meaning that you get a lot more for your money.
-The ongoing optimisation of Google such as automatic bid management, do you really need the security that a long term contract used to offer.
+With the ongoing optimisation of Google such as automatic bid management, do you really need the security that a long term contract used to offer.

 With an hourly rate, you can also take advantage of greater flexibility if you sign up with an agency that doesn’t require you to take out a long-term contract, and works from the first month, and then each month thereafter to retain you as a client.

 Pay Per Lead or Sale

 This pricing model consists of paying based on a cost per lead or cost per sale.
 It is more commonly used in the SMB market with companies that have less established advertising presence.

 This involves the management agency billing a percentage of revenue.
 As with paying per lead or sale, this method is more commonly used in the SMB market with companies that have less established advertising presence.